 If you have more than one Matching Passcard for a web site, then RoboForm orders Matching Passcards by how well Passcard URL matches web page URL:

-- Passcards whose URL exactly matches web page URL will appear on top,
+- Passcards which URL exactly matches the URL of the web page will appear on top,

-- Passcards with partial URL match will appear next, the longer the match, the higher the position,
+- Passcards that match the web page URL partially will appear next, the longer the match, the higher the position,

-- Passcards for which only domain matches will appear the last.
+- Passcards for which only the domain matches will appear the last.

-- Domain should match with all suffixes included, that is, www.google.com matches mail.google.com but they both do not match www.google.ca.
+- Domain should match with all suffixes included, that is, www.roboform.com matches online.roboform.com but they both do not match www.roboform.net.

-Passcards with exact URL match are shown as bold in Matching Passcards mini-dialog.
+Passcards with exact URL match are shown in bold in Matching Passcards mini-dialog.

 5a.
 Default Passcard.